On the Loose (1985 film): Soundtrack

-The soundtrack was written by Joey Tempest and featured the songs "Rock the Night", "On the Loose" and "Broken Dreams".
-It was released as an EP.
+The soundtrack was written by Joey Tempest and featured the songs "Rock the Night", "On the Loose" (early versions of songs re-recorded for the album The Final Countdown) and the unique Joey Tempest solo recording "Broken Dreams".
+It was released as an EP only sold at screenings of the movie that is now a sought after collector's item especially outside Sweden.
 A live performance of "Rock the Night" by Europe is shown in the film.
 The John Lennon song "Working Class Hero" is also featured in the film, as sung by Jerry Williams.